gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * New config option *post_copy_cmd*

+   For each server getting copies of certs may run this command on machine on which sslm-mgr is running.
+   The command is passed server hostname as an argument.
+   Usage Example: if a server needs a file permission change for an application user to read private key(s).
+   This option is a list of *[server-host, command]* pairs.
+See :ref:`config-ssl-mgr`

  * X509v3 Extended Key Usage adds "Time Stamping"

  * Changed sslm-dhparm to generate RFC-7919